Swanson-Hysell-Group/2021_AX_BD/README.md

-# Synchronous emplacement of anorthosite xenoliths and one of the largest lava flows on Earth
+# Synchronous emplacement of anorthosite xenoliths, the Beaver River diabase, and the Greenstone Flow

 This repository contains data, code, and a manuscript presenting and analyzing data from the anorthosite and diabase from the Beaver Bay Complex to be submitted to the AGU journal Geochemistry, Geophysics, Geosystems.